aviddreams/newsletter/README.md

 ## Description

 A newsletter I email myself every morning to get caught up with what happened the day before.
 You'll need to sign up to use the Twitter API.
+You can download the HTML file for an example as to what this project looks like.

 ##Setup Instructions